ndrwtrsk/angs/README.md

 Tests run: 19, Failures: 0, Errors: 0, Skipped: 0
 ```

-Please browse to OrderingProductsFT as it demonstrates the whole required interaction between the caller and the service.
+Please browse to OrderingProductsFunctionalTest as it demonstrates the whole required interaction between the caller and the service.

 ## Planned roadmap
 1. Add data layer for stock management domain - simple RDB like MariaDB will suffice.